DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ---
 ### Data Interpretation
 ---
-The current Amperage data that we aquired fell far short from our maximum set current draws, therefore, Constraint C3 was satisfied.
+The current Amperage data that we aquired fell far short from our maximum set current draws.
 Both systems combined would draw at most 16.7mA.
 With a maximum allowed current draw of 4000mA (otherwise our circuit breaker would open the circuit), there is no worry of too much power draw by our PLC and Safety systems.

-Constraint C1 was satisfied by the use of a GFCI cord for the motor driver enclosure.

-Constraint C2 is no longer within the scope of this version due to unforseen circumstances with ordering.

 ---
 ### Future Improvements
 ---
-In the next version of the machine, the missing parts that could not be received need to be ordered and can be installed according to the signoff.
-The entire din rail must be constructed and the blocks must be installed along with circuit breakers.